Essential skills for Learning

 who is this website for?

-This website is inspired by and designed for children and youth with disabilities.
-It will help you pinpoint the Essential Skills your child with a disability is struggling to master.
+This website is inspired by and designed for children and youth with disabilities, who are served by an IEP at school.
+This website will help you pinpoint the Essential Skills your child with a disability is struggling to master.
 This website is focused on the following disability categories:

 How does this website work?

-Step 1: Identify your child’s primary disability.
-The disability will usually be identified by a health care professional or by your child’s school team.
-If your child has not yet undergone any sort of evaluation, look at the list above and choose the disability that seems to fit your child the best.
+• Step 1: Identify your child’s primary disability.
+Your child’s disability category will usually be identified by a health care professional or by your child’s school team.
+If your child has not yet undergone any sort of evaluation, look at the list above and choose the disability category that seems to fit your child the best.
 If your child has more than one type of disability, start with the one that you think is the most important.

-Step 3.
-Communicate with outhers about what you learned.
+• Step 3.
+Communicate with others about what you learned.
 Communicate with people who can help.
-Share what you’ve learned by speaking with your child’s classroom teacher, your child’s educational team, or your child’s health care providers.
+Share what you’ve learned about your child’s level of mastery of Essential Skills.
+Speak with your child’s classroom teacher, your child’s educational team, or your child’s health care providers.
 You can use your knowledge of Essential skills to help craft a special education program at school, and a therapeutic program outside of school.
 You can ask:

 Why are essential skills important?